Base Metal Findings for Jewelry Designs

-Buying beads online can be a bit more challenging than in person.
+Base Metal Findings can be a bit more challenging than in person.
 You cannot see the beads, feel the beads, the quality, weight, etc. It all depends on how much knowledge you have of what it is you're buying as well.
-You don't get that personal experience, however, the vast online bead base that is out there is unreal.
-The options for what kind of bead is unlimited and it can be super fun, just go in caution, some bead stores are not like others.
+You don't get that personal experience.
+However, the vast online bead base that is out there is unreal.
+The options for what kind of bead is unlimited and it can be super fun.
+Just go in caution, some bead stores are not like others.

-When you decide that buying beads online is a good option for you, here are some things you should think of and keep in mind.
+When you decide that buying base metal findings online is a good option for you, here are some things you should think of and keep in mind.

 1. Quality -- When buying 2 hole beads online you don't have the option to touch and feel the beads.
 In a bead show or store, you can examine the beads to determine the quality and feel confident about what you've chosen.
 Not so much when you buy beads online.
 Here you will have to look carefully at the photos of the beads, even ask questions, many sites have this option, don't be shy, you are the customer.